syncfusion-content/blazor-docs/blazor/diagram-component/tools.md

 ## Drawing Text Node through the drawing tool

-Diagram allows to draw TextNode on the go, when you click on the diagram page there by enabling us to add text in the preferred location.
+The Diagram allows you to draw TextNode on the go when you click on the diagram page, enabling us to add text in the preferred location.
 The following code illustrates how to draw a text.

 ```cshtml
 @using Syncfusion.Blazor.Diagram